cov393/Obsidian-Daily-Planner/README.md

 	- Enable "Daily Planner" in the plugin list.

 5. Install Required Plugin:
+	❗❗❗

-	- Install the "Markdown Table Checkboxes" plugin from the Obsidian Community Plugins to enable interactive checkboxes in the health tracker tables.
+	- Install the **"Markdown Table Checkboxes"** plugin from the Obsidian Community Plugins to enable interactive checkboxes in the health tracker tables.
-	- Navigate to Settings > Community Plugins, search for "Markdown Table Checkboxes", install, and enable it.
+	- Navigate to Settings > Community Plugins, search for **"Markdown Table Checkboxes"**, install, and enable it.

 5. Build (if developing):